Opuntia zuniensis

 Details

 O. zuniensis branches are prostrate on plants that may be 25-30 cm tall and up to 1 m across.
 Cladodes recline on their edges.
 Sometimes, a pad will rise above the others.
 Cladodes are obovate, oval, or rhomboid and may be acute at both ends.
 Mature cladodes may reach 10-12 cm across and up to 25 cm long.
 Areoles are often a 1 cm apart or a bit more on mature cladodes.
 Spines are white(ish) but can be straw-yellow on the apex of new growth.
-There are up to 6 spines at the apex of new growth, and one or more may be 2 inches long.
+There are typically 3-6 spines at the apex of new growth, and one or more may be 2 inches long.
 Over time the apex spines may reach 3 inches in length.
 The plant often develops a shaggy look due to its numerous, long spines.

 Ploidy is unknown.